bpietroniro/time-calculator/README.md

 # Why?

-A lot of the learning I do these days in online, especially when picking up a new programming language or framework, or studying for a certification.
+A lot of the learning I do these days is online, especially when picking up a new programming language or framework, or studying for a certification.

 Online learning is great.
 But some of these courses are *long*.
 It's nice how things tend to be split up into bite-sized chunks.
 However, when faced with dozens of videos to get through, sometimes I just want to know how long it's going to take me to reach the finish line.
 If that sounds familiar, this widget is for you too.